SJ9VRF/UnifiedMultiAgentPlanner/README.md

 # Unified MultiAgent Planner

 ## Description
 The UnifiedMultiAgentPlanner is a Python project that demonstrates the setup, modeling, and solving of multi-agent planning problems using the Unified Planning library.
-This project includes practical examples of defining agents, actions, and environments, and shows how to solve these planning problems effectively.
+This project includes practical examples of defining agents, actions, and environments, and shows how to solve these planning problems more effectively.

 ![Screenshot_2024-08-28_at_6 17 16_AM-removebg-preview](https://github.com/user-attachments/assets/f0c2caeb-d0bd-48f0-985b-4d782f53dd56)